Wildlander-mod/Support/Docs/FAQ.md

 2) Unpack the downloaded file into a directory (E.g C:\directX\)

-3) Open the directory and run Setup.exe.
+3) Open the directory and run DXSetup.exe.
 Follow onscreen instructions.

 4) (optional but recommended) Reboot your PC.